Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgTransferFTFromResponse"></a>

 ### MsgTransferFTFromResponse
+Deprecated: do not use

 MsgTransferFTFromResponse is the Msg/TransferFTFrom response type.

-Note: deprecated